snowdenrise/snowdenrise.github.io/README.md

 - 🤝 I’m looking for help with **My Data Analyst Career**

-- 👨‍💻 All of my projects are available at (🔗 github.com/snowdenrise)
+- 👨‍💻 All of my projects are available at [github.com/snowdenrise 🔗](https://www.github.com/snowdenrise "Snowdenrise").

 - 📝 I regularly read articles about **New technologies and Data**